 Answer: ICH STABILITY ZONES: Type of Climate Zone I: Temperate zone II: Mediterranean/subtropical Zone III: Hot dry zone IV: (a) Hot humid/tropical zone IV (b) ASEAN testing conditions hot/higher humidity, Long term Storage condition Climatic Zone Temperature.

 Q. Recommended Bio Burden Limits Of Purified Water & WFI?

 Answer: The recommended bioburden limit for the purified water is 100 CFU/mL and 10 CFU/mL for the water for injection (WFI).

 Answer: dead leg where liquid can become stagnant in the piping system and not be exchanged during flushing.

 Pharmaceutical Interview Questions and answers related to QC will be updated shortly

 Essential questions related to Packing departments:

-- Inform to Head and IPQA person, the IPQA person Collect random samples & do a retest.
+Inform to Head and IPQA person, the IPQA person Collects random samples & does a retest.